Milkmange/Automation-Announcements/README.md

 # Automation Announcement
 This repository contains CVE Program Automation Announcements that are made at the Automation Working Group meetings concerning the status/upcoming changes to the CVE Program Automation Infrastructure.
 CVE Record Suppliers (e.g., CVE Numbering Authorities) and downstream users of CVE vulnerability information housed in the  [CVE Record Repository](https://github.com/CVEProject/cvelistV5) may also find these announcements useful.
-Each announcement will be contained in a single Announcement file with the file name CVEAutomationAnnouncementYYYYMMDD (where YYYYMMDD reflects the date .. e.g.,20240925)
+Each announcement will be contained in a single Announcement file with the file name YYYYMMDDTitle (where YYYYMMDD reflects the date .. e.g.,20240925 and Title reflects some descriptor of the nature of the announcment)

 Announcements will include (but not be limited to):
 - Upcoming CVE Record Format Changes